Meeting stricter emission standards in China with Dürr's exhaust-air purification systems

 Further Dürr TAR systems are directly connected to the exhaust-air sources at SAIC Volkswagen.
 Recuperative oxidation systems are ideally suited to cleaning exhaust air from ovens, as the heating energy contained in the purified gases can be directly and almost completely reused in the drying process.
 As in all thermal processes, the exhaust air is heated by the Ecopure TAR to such high temperatures that the hydrocarbons are oxidized to produce mainly water vapor and carbon dioxide.
 The polluted air is first preheated by the hot air in the integrated (recuperative) heat exchanger, which allows a large portion of the combustion heat to be recovered.
 When the air enters the combustion chamber, the burner heats it further and initiates oxidation of the pollutants, which is completed once they have passed through the chamber.

 SAIC Volkswagen and other customers benefit from Dürr's decades of experience in exhaust-air purification and painting technology.
-"We deliver everything turn-key and offer quality made in Europe", says Magnus Morsch, Head of Sales for Exhaust-Air Purification Systems at Dürr's Clean Technology Systems division.
+"We deliver everything turn-key", says Magnus Morsch, Head of Sales for Exhaust-Air Purification Systems at Dürr's Clean Technology Systems division.
 Dürr produces the Ecopure TAR entirely in-house, including burner and gas train.
 Several times a week, TAR systems leave the Zisterdorf plant as pre-assembled units, ready for their – often long – journeys all over the world.
 Aside from the automotive industry, they are also used in other sectors such as the coating industry.